 Step 1.
 Determine project costs.

-This is one of the variables from ROI calculation formula, so you need to pay close attention to it, and make sure it’s as accurate as possible.
+This is one of the variables from the ROI calculation formula, so you need to pay close attention to it, and make sure it’s as accurate as possible.
 For most precise cost estimation, take into account all spendings: labor, equipment, facilities, tools, software, raw materials, training for employees, etc. Also, you should take into account the project duration, as it will directly impact project expenses.

 Step 2.
 Estimate the expected revenue.